iqm0/selenium-shop/README.md

 🔐.
 Log in to a user account created previously (as the automation window does not have any local data, new login has to be done every session)

 📧.
-Grab a 2-factor code from an email inbox (Gmail), translate into text and use a filter To find the code from the message subject line
+Grab a 2-factor code from an email inbox (Gmail), translate into text and use a filter to find the code from the message subject line

 📋.
 Paste that code in the sign-in page